ilsundal/ncollections/README.md

 **peek()** returns the front element of the queue, or undefined if the queue is empty.

 A PriorityQueue is a Queue that orders its elements according to a *compare_fn* provided during instantiation.
-If no *compare_fn* is provided then a default ordering is used.
+If no *compare_fn* is provided then a default (natural) ordering is used.

-# A note on *equals*, *hashCode* and *compare*
+# A note on *equals*, *hashCode* and *compare_fn*

 To figure out whether any given object is contained in a collection, the collection must have a way of testing whether two objects are equal to one another.
 This is done by an *equals* function.
-If you do not provide an *equals(obj)* function on the objects that you add to the collection then a default implementation is used that (via object reflection) works in (by far) most cases.
+If you do not provide an *equals(obj)* function on the objects that you add to the collection then a default implementation is used that (via object reflection) works just fine (in most cases).
 However, you might want to provide an *equals(obj)* function on your objects to speed up performance (since object reflection is not particularly fast).
 Note that if *a.equals(b)* is true then *b.equals(a)* should also be true.

 Similary, to index elements efficiently within a collection, the collection must have a way of creating indexes (or hash codes) for the objects to be added to the collection.
 This is done by a *hashCode* function.
-If you do not provide a *hashCode* function on the objects that you add to the collection then a default implementation is used that (via object reflection) works in (by far) most cases.
+If you do not provide a *hashCode* function on the objects that you add to the collection then a default implementation is used that (via object reflection) works just fine (in most cases).
 However, you might want to provide an *hashCode(obj)* function on your objects to speed up performance (since object reflection is not particularly fast).
 Note that if *a.equals(b)* is true then *a.hashCode() == b.hashCode()* must be true as well.
 Writing a good *hashCode* function takes some skill, but you can use the example below as inspiration.
 You can find plenty of help online.

 Lastly, some collections need sorting.
 For example, the PriorityQueue keeps its elements in priority order.
 Such sorting is done by a "compare_fn" function.
-If you do not provide a "compare_fn" then a default implementation is used that uses a natural order (converting objects to strings if necessary).
-However, you might want to provide an *compare_fn(obj1, obj2)* function for greater flexibility and/or to speed up performance (since e.g. stringification is not particularly fast).
-The *compare_fn(obj1, obj2)* must return values as follows:
+If you do not provide a "compare_fn" then a default implementation is used that uses natural ordering (converting objects to strings if necessary).
+However, you might want to provide a *compare_fn(obj1, obj2)* function for greater flexibility and/or to speed up performance (since e.g. stringification is not particularly fast).
+The *compare_fn(obj1, obj2)* function must return a value as follows:
 - Less than 0 (zero) if obj1 comes before obj2.
 - 0 (zero) if obj1 and obj2 have the same sorting order.
 Normally, to be consistent with the *equals()* function mentioned above, then if *obj1.equals(obj2)* is true then *compare_fn(obj1, obj2) == 0* must be true as well.
 - Greater than 0 (zero) if obj1 comes after obj2.